Comments •• Views

 Regulators

 Insight regularly collaborates with regulators and other market participants in order to contribute to fair, transparent and robust markets.
-The Board believes that effective communications with bodies such as the Financial Conduct Authority (FCA), the Bank of England as well as the UK Treasury helps to deepen the understanding of systemic risks.
+The Board believes that effective communications with bodies such as the Financial Conduct Authority (FCA), the Bank of England (BoE) as well as the UK Treasury helps to deepen the understanding of systemic risks.
 This, in turn, allows the Company to take appropriate actions to address such risks in meaningful ways.

 Suppliers

-Business Acquisition
+Business Transition

 Acting fairly between members of the company in a Shareholder relationship